35% off all annual plans Lusha summer sale - limited time only

 <constraints>

-- A no-match result returns no credit charge — flag as SKIP, don't send.
+- No-match returns no credit charge.
+Flag as SKIP, don't send.

-- Domain match is the key signal: if the email's domain is from a previous employer, that email will bounce.
+- Domain match is the key signal: an email from a previous employer will bounce.

-- When a contact has multiple verified emails, recommend the one whose domain matches their current company.
-Surface the alternative addresses but don't recommend them.
+- For multi-email contacts, recommend the address whose domain matches the current company.
+Surface alternatives but don't recommend them.

 - Email confidence below A is worth flagging in the bounce-risk column even when the domain matches.